Skip to main content

 • Avoid staining foods and drinks for 48 hours after treatment for best results

-• Good oral hygiene, limiting coffee/wine/tobacco, and regular cleanings help maintain your bright smile
+• Good oral hygiene, limiting coffee/wine/tobacco, and regular cleanings help maintain bright smile

 Ready for a Brighter, Whiter Smile?